GefullteTaubenbrust2/VoluMol/README.md

 ### `Atom`
-- Describes an atom with a charge number `Z` and a `position`, a tuple of three coordinates.
+- Describes an atom with atomic number `Z` and a `position`, a tuple of three coordinates.

 ## Constants